akashchavan15/CarND-Behavioral-Cloning-P3/README.md

 The model includes ELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

 ### Final Model Architecture
-The final model architecture is shown as below
+The final model architecture is shown as below <br />
 <img src="examples/image1.png" width="480" alt="Model Architecture" />

 ### Training Data